-- If you received rental income, check the box indicating the gross amount you received. - If you had a 10% or greater interest in real property and received rental income, list the name of the source(s) if your pro rata share of the gross income from any single tenant was \$10,000 or more during the reporting period.
+- disclose the number of years remaining on the lease. - If you received rental income, check the box indicating the gross amount you received. - If you had a 10% or greater interest in real property and received rental income, list the name of the source(s) if your pro rata share of the gross income from any single tenant was \$10,000 or more during the reporting period.
 If you received a total of \$10,000 or more from two or more tenants acting in concert (in most cases, this will apply to married couples), disclose the name of each tenant.
 Otherwise, mark "None." - Loans from a private lender that total \$500 or more and are secured by real property may be reportable.
 Loans from commercial lending institutions made in the lender's regular course of business on terms available to members of the public without regard to your official status are not reportable.